NwayOoKhine/Neo4j-Benchmarking/README.md

 ## 📚 Project Overview

-This repository contains the complete benchmarking implementation for evaluating **Neo4j Fabric's sharded graph database architecture** using the LDBC Social Network Benchmark (SNB) Interactive Workload.
+This repository contains the complete benchmarking implementation for evaluating **Neo4j Fabric's sharded graph database architecture** using the LDBC Social Network Benchmark (SNB) Interactive Workload V2.
 This work is part of a thesis investigating:

 - **Performance characteristics** of Neo4j Fabric with cross-shard queries
 - **Coordinator overhead** introduced by the Fabric layer